-In accordance with the SEC's proxy disclosure rules, "total compensation" in 2006 is defined as the sum of the following:
+In accordance with the SEC's proxy disclosure rules, "total compensation" in 2008 is defined as the sum of the following:

-- Salary: Base salary paid during 2006. - Bonus: Non-performance based awards (i.e., guarantees, sign on, retention bonuses). - Stock Awards: Restricted stock (including dividends earned on outstanding restricted shares that are not part of FAS 123(R) value) dollar amounts reflect the fair value at grant date as calculated pursuant to the guidance set forth under FAS 123(R), as presented in our Annual Report on Form 10-KSB. - Non-Equity Incentive Awards: Short and long-term performance based awards, reflecting only annual incentives for 2006. - All Other Compensation: All other compensation not captured elsewhere in the Summary Executive Compensation Table.
+- Salary: Base salary paid during 2008. - · Bonus: Non-performance based awards (i.e., guarantees, sign on, retention bonuses). - Stock Awards: Restricted stock (including dividends earned on outstanding restricted shares that are not part of FAS 123(R) value) dollar amounts reflect the grant date accounting fair value calculated pursuant to the guidance set forth under FAS 123(R), as presented in our Annual Report on Form 10-K. - · Non-Equity Incentive Awards: Short and long-term performance based awards, reflecting only annual incentives for 2008. - All Other Compensation: All other compensation not captured elsewhere in the Summary Executive Compensation Table.
 We have reported these amounts, even if the value of an individual item is less than \$10,000.